Suprachiasmatic nucleus: Alzheimer's disease

-The functional disruption of the SCN can be observed in early stages of Alzheimer's disease (AD).
-Changes in the SCN and melatonin secretion are major factors that cause circadian rhythm disturbances.
-These disturbances cause the normal physiology of sleep to change, such as the biological clock and body temperature during rest.
-Patients with AD experience insomnia, hypersomnia, and other sleep disorders as a result of the degeneration of the SCN and changes in critical neurotransmitter concentrations.
+Functional disruption of the SCN has been observed in the early stages of Alzheimer's disease.
+Changes in the SCN and melatonin secretion patterns are major factors in circadian rhythm disturbances, impacting sleep and body temperature cycles.
+Patients with Alzheimer's disease may develop insomnia, hypersomnia, and other sleep disorders due to degeneration of the SCN and other neurotransmitter dysfunction.